 Again, if you are new to Generic Extractor, we strongly suggest you go through the Generic Extractor tutorial.
 It shows the basic principles, as well as the most important features.

-Registering your Generic Extractor configuration is not required.
-However, when registered, it can be easily used in multiple projects.
+Publishing your Generic Extractor configuration is not required.
+However, when published, it can be easily used in multiple projects.
 A great advantage of using templates is that they do not limit the configuration at all.
 You can always switch to JSON free-form configuration when necessary.

-Also note that templates can be used only with registered Generic Extractor configurations.
+Also note that templates can be used only with published components based on Generic Extractor configurations.

 As with any other KBC components, the Generic Extractor source is available on GitHub.
 Apart from the main repository, it uses some vital libraries (which partially define its capabilities):